Dukeabaddon/OnlinePastryShop/memory-bank/OnlinePastryShop/progress.md

   - Exception handling in the logout process

 - ✅ Password Hashing
-  - Consistent SHA256 hashing for all passwords
+  - Consistent SHA256 hashing with hex encoding for all passwords
-  - Removal of hardcoded special cases
   - Well-documented code for maintainability
-  - Identified future security enhancements
+  - Fixed inconsistency between login and registration hashing methods

 ## In Progress
 - 🔄 Password Security Enhancement